devnull-cz/c-prog-lang/modules/count-digit-occurence.md

 ## :wrench: digit occurrence

-It's voluntary but writing code is the only way to learn a programming language.

 If unsure about the behavior, compile our solution and run it.

 - count occurence of each 0-9 digit.
 Only use what we have learned so far.